 The representatives at 1-800-Medicare can help you with claims and appeals issues if you have Original Medicare.
-You should contact your insurer directly about claims or billing issues if you have Medicare Advantage or Part D coverage.
+You should contact your insurer directly about claims or billing issues if you have Medicare Advantage or Part D coverage, or if you need to check on claims that are being processed by your Medigap supplement.
 (You can also call 1-800-MEDICARE to file a complaint about your health insurance plan.)
 If you would like someone else to speak on your behalf or represent you in an appeal, you will need to give a verbal authorization to the Medicare agent.

 When you reach the menu, you will be greeted by a “Yes” or “No” question asking whether you are calling about a processed or denied claim.
 If you reply “Yes” you will be prompted to supply your date of birth and other identifying information.
 If “No,” you will hear the following menu that will route your call to an agent based on the reason you’re calling.